One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: Introduction

+In Section~\ref{section:outline}, we will see that the K\"ahler manifolds $\CP^n$, and $\Gt_2(\R^{n+2})$ --- the Grassmannian of oriented two-planes in $\R^{n+2}$ with $n\geq 3$ odd, equipped with some standard circle actions, provide two families of standard examples of manifolds satisfying Assumption \ref{conditions}.

-The first natural questions are what are the topology and geometry of $X$, $Y$ and $M$?
-In \cite{LT}, the first author and Tolman classified their cohomology rings and Chern classes.
-Although the above conditions do not seem very restrictive, the authors proved that they have strong implications: the manifold $M$ has integral cohomology rings and Chern classes isomorphic to either those of $\CP^n$ or those of $\Gt_2(\R^{n+2})$, the Grassmannian of oriented two planes in $\R^{n+2}$ with $n\geq 3$ odd.
-In Section~\ref{section:outline}, we will see that $\CP^n$ and $\Gt_2(\R^{n+2})$, which are K\"ahler, provide two families of standard examples of manifolds satisfying our minimal conditions.
-In this paper, we study finer topological and geometrical properties of such manifolds.
-More precisely, we determine the fundamental group of such manifolds, and we determine how many such manifolds can arise, up to equivariant diffeomorphism, up to diffeomorphism, homeomorphism or homotopy.
-Our results provide stronger evidence that very few symplectic manifolds with minimal even Betti numbers admit a Hamiltonian circle action; in particular in the case when $M^{S^1}$ has two components, we do have finitely many such manifolds up to diffeomorphism.
-Moreover, among these finitely many symplectic manifolds which admit a Hamiltonian circle action, up to equivariant diffeomorphism, the number of such manifolds is still finite.
-We hope our results will provide insights for further classification of Hamiltonian $S^1$-manifolds which have minimal even Betti numbers or which satisfy (\ref{dim}).
+Suppose Assumption \ref{conditions} holds.
+In \cite{LT}, the first author and Tolman determine the integral cohomology rings and total Chern classes of $X$, $Y$ and $M$.
+In particular, they prove that the integral cohomology ring and total Chern class of $M$ are isomorphic to either those of $\CP^n$, or those of $\Gt_2(\R^{n+2})$ with $n\geq 3$ odd.
+In this paper, we determine the fundamental groups of $X$, $Y$ and $M$, and using this, we show that in the equivariant smooth category, there exist only finitely many such manifolds.
+Hence in a sense, our results show that the manifolds satisfying Assumption \ref{conditions} are ``very close to" the standard examples $\CP^n$ and $\Gt_2(\R^{n+2})$ with $n$ odd.
+We use both symplectic and topological techniques, in particular, we use surgery theory for the proof of the finiteness.
+We hope our results and method will provide insights for further classification of compact Hamiltonian $S^1$-manifolds which have minimal even Betti numbers or which satisfy (\ref{dim}).

-The paper \cite{To} studied $6$-dimensional Hamiltonian $S^1$-manifolds with minimal even Betti numbers and showed that only $4$ possible cohomology rings and Chern classes can arise, two of which are those of $\CP^3$ and of $\Gt_2(\R^5)$.
-For the other two cases, where the fixed points are isolated, \cite{Mc} showed that $M$ is respectively equivariantly symplectomorphic to two well known Fano 3-folds, $V_5$ and $V_{22}$.

-Another recent paper \cite{HH} studies Hamiltonian $S^1$-manifolds which have two fixed sets, but without the condition (\ref{dim=}), it focuses on the case when one of the fixed sets has codimension two.
-Earlier work \cite{Au2} considers symplectic manifolds endowed with a Morse-Bott function which has two critical sets, one of which is symplectic and the other is Lagrangian.